Skip to main content

 Note:

 Lot quality and condition can vary.
-A bag or roll of junk silver quarters may contain coins ranging from heavily worn to lightly circulated.
+A bag or roll of 90% silver quarters may contain coins ranging from heavily worn to lightly circulated.
 Ask about condition and how the lot is described before buying.

 Pre-1965 Silver Half Dollars